 Alias is a very useful function that allows you to define shortcuts to frequently used commands, without the need for long parameters.
 Once you have defined an alias, you just need to call the selected name to replace the selected command (or command string).

-.
+We define the Aliasy in the file .bash_profile.
 This is a text file in the user's home directory.
 This file is loaded by the shell after each login to the system.

 Here are a few examples of used aliases: